ngageoint/mage-server/README.md

 $ node app.js
 ```

-By default, the node server runs on port 4242.
-You can access that port directly in a browser [MAGE localhost] (http://localhost:4242).
+The node MAGE server runs on port 4242 by default.
+You can access MAGE on port 4242 in your web browser [localhost:4242] (http://localhost:4242).

 ### Running with Forever